 LEEG-net (Legal & Economic Empowerment Global Network) is concerned with two main forms of exclusion that contribute to disempowerment of the poor: unequal access to the formal legal system and to the formal economy.

-The concept of empowerment involves legal, economic, social, and political dimensions.
+The concept of empowerment includes legal, economic, social, technological, etc dimensions.

 As its definition suggests (please see the box below), legal empowerment is a necessary condition for fulfilling the other dimensions of empowerment.
 As evidenced by the increasing number of legal and economic empowerment projects that are being implemented in developing countries, those two forms of empowerment have become well-established approaches to poverty eradication and inclusive growth.